supervisely-ecosystem/tutorial-working-with-tags/README.md

 ### Init API client

 Init API for communicating with Supervisely Instance.
-First, we load environment variables with credentials and workspace ID:
+First, we load environment variables with credentials and project ID:

 ```python
 load_dotenv("local.env")